Excelsior (smack)

-Form Contributing to Function
+Background

-In 1856 a fish market was opened in the relatively newly constructed Harbour at Lowestoft.
-A rail connection was provided into the market so that express fish trains could be run direct to inland centres of population.
+In 1856 a fish market was opened in the relatively newly constructed harbour at Lowestoft.
+Vessels had been beach launched from Lowestoft but a dispute between merchants in Norwich and the Commissioners of the Haven and Piers at Great Yarmouth who levied duties on the transhipment of goods taken from Norwich and loaded onto sea-going vessels at Yarmouth.
+To bypass this a harbour at Lowestoft was funded with a route from the Yare to Lowestoft in the 1830s.
+A rail connection was provided into the market by Samuel Morton Peto in 1947 so that express fish trains could be run direct to inland centres of population though the main markets for herring landed at Lowestoft was Germany and Russia.
 Various smack owners decided to base their vessels in Lowestoft to take advantage of high prices being paid for fresh fish.
-Vessels came from various ports around the country, especially Brixham, where conditions may not have been so favourable.
+Vessels came from various ports around the country, especially Brixham in the south west where conditions may not have been so favourable.

-The vessels of each fishing station had characteristics to suit the local conditions.
-This may involve the placing of gear on one side rather than the other to suite the local trawling grounds and the prevailing wind, or the nature and method of stowing the ship’s boat to suit the method of landing the catch.
+The vessels of each fishing station had characteristics to suit the local conditions. eg placing of fishing gear on one side rather than the other to suite the local trawling grounds and the prevailing wind, or the nature and method of stowing the ship’s boat to suit the method of landing the catch.

-Lowestoft’s first fleet was therefore a hotch-potch of craft that were large enough to reach the plentiful trawling grounds of the Southern North Sea and withstand the conditions that could be met a day’s sail from any shelter.
+Lowestoft’s first fleet was therefore a disparate mixture of craft that were large enough to reach the plentiful trawling grounds of the southern North Sea and withstand the conditions that could be met a day’s sail from any shelter.

 As new vessels were ordered, a standard local design settled out remarkably quickly.
-One must bear in mind that Lowestoft had no local smack builders when the port came into existence, so owners went to established yards around the country until yards had set up in Lowestoft.
-The local yards could never meet the local demand in what had become a Klondyke town - because of the rail connection to lucrative inland markets.
-Therefore, a significant part of the fleet was always made up of smacks built elsewhere.
+Lowestoft initially had no local smack builders so owners went to established yards around the country until yards had set up in Lowestoft.
+The local yards could never meet the local demand and a significant part of the fleet was always made up of smacks built elsewhere.

-Wherever a smack was built, the specification was always that for Lowestoft - not that of the builder, or the builders' home ports.
-Thus, a Rye-built Lowestoft smack was nothing like a Rye smack.
-This causes great confusion to local historians who often write over-enthusiastically about the size of their fishing fleets believing all local construction to have been for their locality.
-A study of port fishing registers is a better way to estimate the size of local fleets and even then, the vessels of minor nearby fishing stations are included in the registers which distort figures for the main port.
-For example, on the Rye Register, Hastings was a subsidiary fishing station yet latterly had a larger fishing fleet than Rye.
+Wherever a smack was built, the specification was always that for Lowestoft use and not the locality where it was built..

 The main characteristics of a Lowestoft smack were: